ocodista/trampar-de-casa/README-en.md

 ## About the project 🎯

-The Trampar de Casa is an open-source an initiative dedicated to connecting Brazilian developers to remote work opportunities, encouraging inclusion, diversity, and through geographical boundaries.
+The Trampar de Casa is an open-source initiative dedicated to connecting Brazilian developers to remote work opportunities, encouraging inclusion, diversity, and eradicating geographical boundaries.

 Weekly, we send one email with job opportunities and 100% remotes matching our subscribers' profiles.